- 8 assessment tools were tested over two pilots.

 You can read more about the assessment tools we’ve selected here.

 We had to postpone the second pilot in March 2020 because of the coronavirus (COVID-19) pandemic.
-We’ll be restarting this pilot again soon, offering independent assessments for up to 4,000 existing NDIS participants with all disability types on a voluntary basis, from October 2020.
-We’ll publish more information about this pilot soon.
+We restarted this pilot again in October 2020, offering independent assessments for up to 4,000 existing NDIS participants with all disability types on a voluntary basis.

 The first independent assessment pilot (2018)